Catch Me If You Can Describe Me: Open-Vocabulary Camouflaged Instance Segmentation with Diffusion: Acknowledgement

 \section{Acknowledgement}

-This research is supported by an internal grant from HKUST (R9429), the National Research Foundation, Singapore, DSO National Laboratories under the AI Singapore Programme (AISG Award No: AISG2-GC-2023-008), and an MAAP Discovery funding (2022-2025) from Deakin University.
-This work is partially done during Tuan-Anh Vu's internship at CFAR, A*STAR, Singapore.
+This research is supported by an internal grant from HKUST (R9429), the National Research Foundation, Singapore, and DSO National Laboratories under the AI Singapore Programme (AISG Award No: AISG2-GC-2023-008), Career Development Fund (CDF) of Agency for Science, Technology and Research (A*STAR) (No.: C233312028), National Research Foundation, Singapore and Infocomm Media Development Authority under its Trust Tech Funding Initiative (No. DTC-RGC-04), a MAAP Discovery funding (2022-2025) from Deakin University and the Science Foundation Ireland under the SFI Frontiers for the Future Programme (22/FFP-P/11522).
+This work is partially done during Tuan-Anh Vu's research attachment at CFAR \& IHPC, A*STAR, Singapore.